Mossaka/IHAP/README.md

 ## Style Guide
 1. 2 spaces indentation, semicolon at the end of line, single quote string
+2. double quote in JSX
-2. put scss files next to your component
+3. put scss files next to your component

 ## How To SASS
 1. add a class name to your component root